All Episodes

 All right.

-Go back and take a look at the quotes without without anybody letting you know who said them.
+Go back and take a look at the quotes without anybody letting you know who said them.

-Or if you had somebody said we have a biblical duty to solve global warming.
+Or if you had somebody said, we have a biblical duty to solve global warming.

-That's for that's why I'm for a campaign finance reform.
+That's why I'm for campaign finance reform.

 No one else is going to win.